-When you choose to change the email and password for your Microsoft account, OneDrive may fail to pick up the change and you may see the following error message – You’re syncing a different account.
+When you choose to change the email and password for your Microsoft account, OneDrive may fail to pick up the change and see the following error message – You’re syncing a different account on your Windows or Mac computer.
 Here’s what you can do to fix the problem.

 In addition to the above message, you will see the description: